Shopify is a popular ecommerce platform, powering more than 1 million businesses across the globe.

 Brands can also use experiential marketing in partnership with influencers to host live events, either virtually or in person.

-10. Build a Sales Team with an Affiliate Program
+10. Grow Your Shopify Marketing Team with an Affiliate Program

 If you want to build out a sales team without the expense of hiring an in-house staff, an affiliate program is the way to go.
 Why?
 People promote your product or service, and you only pay them when they send you a lead or make a sale.
 You set the terms of the program.